 We have two types of scholarships at the Foundation—ones that students apply for directly and others that are based on recommendations by a guidance counselor.
 Student applications, including the essay, recommendation letters, transcripts and any other supporting documents should be received by our deadline in February.
 The deadline date varies from year to year and is posted on the application.
 Incomplete applications, or those received after our deadline will not be reviewed.

 How Are the Scholarship Decisions Made?

-Through the assistance of the foundation staff, the Distribution Committee is given a copy of each application and a scoring sheet for every student.
-The committee selects recipients based on the criteria established by the donor.
+Through the assistance of the foundation staff, the Distribution Committee reviews and scores each application.
+The committee selects recipients based on a combination of academic merit, financial aid, community involvement and any additional criteria established by the donor.

 If I Am Awarded a Scholarship, How Much Will I Receive?

 Our scholarships vary in award amounts, ranging from $500 to $5,500.
 The amounts vary every year due to our return on investments.